JustinMountain/personal-blog/projects/media-server.md

 With the cronjob created the complete stack will be spun down and back up every 4 hours.

-### ✅ Complete Servarr Setup
+### ✅ Completing the Servarr Setup

-With confirmation that the VPN tunnel is working as expected, it's time to add the rest of the Servarr stack.
+With confirmation that the VPN tunnel is working as expected, it was time to add the rest of the Servarr stack.

 #### 🔽 qBittorrent

-First, we need to figure out the default admin password for the container.
-We can do this by using `sudo docker logs qbittorrent` and finding the line in the logs showing the default passwsord.
+First, I needed to figure out the default admin password for the container.
+I did this this using `docker logs qbittorrent` and finding the line in the logs which output the default password.

-To change the password, go to **Tools** > **Options** > **Web UI**.
-Under **Authentication**, we can change the default password.
+To change the password, I went to **Tools** > **Options** > **Web UI**.
+Under **Authentication**, I could change the default password.

-I like to change a few of the default settings as well, just to make things a little more supervised.
-Again under **Tools** > **Options** > **Downloads**, check "Do not start the download automatically" under **When adding a torrent**.
-The next line is "Torrent stop condition," where I like to choose "Files checked."
-This ensures that the final download of the torrent needs to be manually checked.
+I changed a few of the default settings as well, just to make things a little more supervised.
+Again under **Tools** > **Options** > **Downloads**, I checked "Do not start the download automatically" under **When adding a torrent**.
+The next line is "Torrent stop condition," where I chose "Files checked."
+This ensures that the final download of the torrent needs to be manually initiated.

-In the same **Tools** > **Options** > **Downloads** window, under **Saving Management**, I also ceck "Keep incomplete torrents in: /downloads/incomplete".
+In the same **Tools** > **Options** > **Downloads** window, under **Saving Management**, I also checked "Keep incomplete torrents in: /downloads/incomplete".
 This way it's easier to see at a glance from the NFS share location which files are left incomplete.

 Previously, I used Deluge instead of qBittorrent.
 This was because the WebUI for Deluge includes the IP it is using to access the Internet in the bottom-right corner.
 I've changed, however, because I was able to add the darkmode extension for qBittorrent and not for Deluge.